dylannakahodo/dylannakahodo.github.io/projects/oscp-prep.md

 This page will serve as a living document and list of resources I'll be using as I prepare for Offensive Security's [PWK course and OSCP exam](https://www.offensive-security.com/pwk-oscp/)

+## 5/15/20

+### Hiatus

+I'm currently taking a break from prepping for the PWK and OSCP while I deal with some personal things in life.

 ## 4/13/20

 ### eLearnSecurity PTP Update